donomii/portprog/README.md

 Portprog starts and checks the packages (or packages-windows) directory, then attempts to download all the files to the zips directory, unpacking them in the background.
 It will not download any zips already present in the zips directory.
 ## Adding your own

-The whole purpose of this is to manage your own downloads.
+The gosl of PortProg is to manage your own downloads.
 You can easily add any download that you want:

 *  Copy a json file from packages-windows to packages-devel
 *  Edit the file to add your download link and config options